American Civil War: Origins

 The origins of the war were rooted in the desire of the Southern states to preserve the institution of slavery.
 Historians in the 21st century overwhelmingly agree on the centrality of slavery in the conflict—at least for the Southern states.
 They disagree on the North's reasons for refusing to allow the Southern states to secede.
-The pseudo-historical Lost Cause ideology denies that slavery was the principal cause of the secession, a view disproven by historical evidence, notably some of the seceding states' own secession documents.
+The pseudo-historical Lost Cause ideology denies that slavery was the principal cause of the secession, a view disproven by historical evidence, including the seceding states' own secession documents.
 After leaving the Union, Mississippi issued a declaration stating, "Our position is thoroughly identified with the institution of slavery—the greatest material interest of the world."

 The principal political battle leading to Southern secession was over whether slavery would expand into the Western territories destined to become states.
 Initially Congress had admitted new states into the Union in pairs, one slave and one free.
 This had kept a sectional balance in the Senate but not in the House of Representatives, as free states outstripped slave states in numbers of eligible voters.
 Thus, at mid-19th century, the free-versus-slave status of the new territories was a critical issue, both for the North, where anti-slavery sentiment had grown, and for the South, where the fear of slavery's abolition had grown.
 Another factor leading to secession and the formation of the Confederacy was the development of white Southern nationalism in the preceding decades.
 The primary reason for the North to reject secession was to preserve the Union, a cause based on American nationalism.

-Background factors in the run up to the Civil War were partisan politics, abolitionism, nullification versus secession, Southern and Northern nationalism, expansionism, economics, and modernization in the antebellum period.
-As a panel of historians emphasized in 2011, "while slavery and its various and multifaceted discontents were the primary cause of disunion, it was disunion itself that sparked the war."
+Background factors in the run-up to the Civil War were partisan politics, abolitionism, nullification versus secession, Southern and Northern nationalism, expansionism, economics, and modernization in the antebellum period.
+As a panel of historians said in 2011, "while slavery and its various and multifaceted discontents were the primary cause of disunion, it was disunion itself that sparked the war."